wit-ai/wit-api-only-tutorial/README.md

 }
 ```

+You can now also delete you apps programmatically via [DELETE /apps/:app-id](https://wit.ai/docs/http/20170307#delete--apps-:app-id-link)

 ## Train With Existing Data

 Before you start, you may already have an idea of what you want your app to do.